Protein: Structure

 Proteins are not entirely rigid molecules.
 In addition to these levels of structure, proteins may shift between several related structures while they perform their functions.
 In the context of these functional rearrangements, these tertiary or quaternary structures are usually referred to as "conformations", and transitions between them are called conformational changes.
 Such changes are often induced by the binding of a substrate molecule to an enzyme's active site, or the physical region of the protein that participates in chemical catalysis.
-In solution proteins also undergo variation in structure through thermal vibration and the collision with other molecules.
+In solution, protein structures vary because of thermal vibration and collisions with other molecules.

 Proteins can be informally divided into three main classes, which correlate with typical tertiary structures: globular proteins, fibrous proteins, and membrane proteins.
 Almost all globular proteins are soluble and many are enzymes.
 Fibrous proteins are often structural, such as collagen, the major component of connective tissue, or keratin, the protein component of hair and nails.
 Membrane proteins often serve as receptors or provide channels for polar or charged molecules to pass through the cell membrane.

 A special case of intramolecular hydrogen bonds within proteins, poorly shielded from water attack and hence promoting their own dehydration, are called dehydrons.

 Protein domains

 Many proteins are composed of several protein domains, i.e. segments of a protein that fold into distinct structural units.
-Domains usually also have specific functions, such as enzymatic activities (e.g. kinase) or they serve as binding modules (e.g. the SH3 domain binds to proline-rich sequences in other proteins).
+Domains usually have specific functions, such as enzymatic activities (e.g. kinase) or they serve as binding modules.